Japanese Bobtail Cat Grooming

 Japanese Bobtails have light shedding and require weekly brushing.
 Regular grooming sessions keep your Japanese Bobtail's coat healthy and help you bond with your cat.

-With a typical weight of 5-10 lbs and lifespan of 9-15 yrs, the Japanese Bobtail requires thoughtful care tailored to their specific breed characteristics.
+The Japanese Bobtail typically weighs 5-10 lbs and lives 9-15 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 What makes the Japanese Bobtail remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Brushing & Coat Care